acampergue/acampergue.github.io/README.md

 ## 2016-2018 - DevOps Engineer - _Travian Games (Munich)_

 * Built a scalable container platform using Kubernetes, DC/OS, Docker, Packer, and Vagrant.
+* Managed cloud infrastructure based on VMware VCD, AWS, and Terraform.
 * Partnered with a development team to establish a CI/CD pipeline.
 * Refactored the configuration management codebase (Puppet, Python, Git, Stash).